Making Good Choices: Canadian Electronic Research Sources

 - ease of use

 However, this task is more complex in the electronic research world because of the large range of research functions the major sources offer; …Read More

 LawSource, Quicklaw and CanLII all permit users to find documents by name or citation, as well as to conduct keyword searches in the full text.

 LawSource, Quicklaw and CanLII assume that most users will want to search the entire case collection.
-However, users are given the option to refine by …Read More
+However, users can easily filter or refine the search …Read More